rebcabin/tangledown/tangledown.md

 We'll just use global variables and array indices and side effects, but in a tasteful way.

-The function `accumulate` starts at line `i`, then figures out whether a tag's first non-blank line is triple backtick, in which case it _won't_ snip four spaces from the beginning of every line, and finally keeps going until it sees then end of the tag.
+The function `accumulate` starts at line `i`, then figures out whether a tag's first non-blank line is triple backtick, in which case it _won't_ snip four spaces from the beginning of every line, and finally keeps going until it sees the end of the tag.
 This function is meant to accumulate the contents of `noweb` or `tangle` tags.

 <noweb name="accumulate-function">